tc39/proposal-intl-duration-format/README.md

 ##### Default values

-* The per-unit style options default to the value of `style` for all styles except `"digital"`, for which units years till days default to `"narrow"` and hours till nanoseconds default to `"numeric"`.
+* The per-unit style options default to the value of `style` for all styles except `"digital"`, for which units years till days default to `"short"` and hours till nanoseconds default to `"numeric"`.
 * The per-unit display options default to `"auto"` if the corresponding style option is `undefined` and `"always"` otherwise.

 #### Notes